 - Produce content for weather forecasting organization and the university

-- Gain experience in front of a green screen (should you desire to be in front of the camera)
+- Gain invaluable experience in front of a green screen and in a television grade studio

-- Learn how to write, produce, and edit television packages
+- Learn how to write, produce, and edit video packages

-- Learn how to use a state-of-the-art broadcast meteorology visualization package
+- Learn how to use a state-of-the-art broadcast meteorology visualization and graphics package

 - Discuss meteorology’s influence on culture and vice versa